chris-mcclure/CS372-Proj3/README.md

 Each player has a paddle about 1/4 to 1/2 the size of their side, controls are very limited you can only move left or right on your side.
 You lose a point if the ball goes past you into your side, and the person who last touched the ball when it goes into your side gains a point.

+[If you look at this video the rules make more sense](https://youtu.be/9mz-WmzgZyo?t=9) .
+This is how our game will work but we don't have to do the A to curve the ball at least initially.

 The idea is for this to work locally with 4+ controllers at first but would like to be able to play on separate computers over the web.
 Using Unity we should be able to compile/play with no disparity between Linux, Windows, and OSX.